18-038-MEL-CS/Query-based-system-adapted-for-Genomics-and-similar-purposes/README.md

 We defined a function to get the individual response from a block.
 It does so by applying the get_data() function on the specified block as well as the block directly before it.
 It then returns the individual response as output.

 #####**6.41: indiv_vote()**
 This function returns the individual vote of any patient.
 By inputting the current blockchain, patient number along with the starting message, it uses the get_data() function to get the cumulative sum from that block and the block before.
-It then takes the difference between these two blocks to get the individual vote of the given patient.
+It then takes the difference between these two blocks to get the individual vote of the patient.
 ```
 indiv_vote <- function(blockchain,patient_number,message){
   ans <- get_data(blockchain,patient_number,message) - get_data(blockchain,(patient_number-1),message)